Alibaba undercuts Amazon in Europe to woo wary brands

 Thousands of small businesses have signed up to register on AliExpress in Spain since it was opened up to local sellers in 2019, an AliExpress spokeswoman said.

-She declined to be more specific, but that would compare favorably with established Amazon, which said more than 8,000 small Spanish businesses sold on its platform in 2018.
+She declined to be more specific, but that would compare favourably with established Amazon, which said more than 8,000 small Spanish businesses sold on its platform in 2018.

 In one of AliExpress’s most high-profile signings so far, Spanish department store El Corte Ingles said in June it would boost its presence on the platform to seven fashion lines.